nicolasggdev/nicolasggdev/README.md

 # ¡Hi Everyone!
-I'm Nicolas Gonzalez G, I'm web developer 👋
+I'm Nicolas Gonzalez G 👋

 Welcome to my Github profile.
 I am a student with a lot of passion for programming.
 I am a person who likes to be always learning and achieving goals.
 Although my profile is Full Stack Web Developer, I have a strong backend orientation and that is where I have more experience.